Our commitment to Māori mental health

 Support for Māori trainees in psychiatry

-Grants of up to $6000 AUD per annum are available to Māori trainees to assist with the costs of specialist training, participation in RANZCP congress and conferences, and other activities necessary to achieve Fellowship.
+Grants are available to Māori trainees to assist with the costs of specialist training, participation in RANZCP congress and conferences, and other activities necessary to achieve Fellowship.